e-mar404/sgotify/README.md

 ## Using charm

-how can i utilize the capabilities of charm in a better way?

-I could try to make every command just pass directly to the charm main model and then that will create any additional views and execute the proper code for what needs to be done??

-This would require me write the command struct conform to the msg interface but that shouldnt be hard just have to look at docs, that way it makes the actuall callback of what i want to execute (in the case of me wanting to start a server or something) easy and still keep each model view to display what I want to see instead of the command executing?
+I have been thinking of the purpose of the tui in an entirely wrong way.
+I should make the tui an extension of the cli.
+There needs to be a well defined "api" and then the tui will just be the graphical way of doing it.
+I should not be passing commands from the cli to the tui but instead passing keyboard input to the cli and displaying the output. (by passing things to the cli i mean passing the same data that would be used on the cli to the same api calls that the cli uses.

 ### Commands to write

+Now that I am using cobra and viper it should be a lot easier to write the commands needed for the cli

-This is the order that they should be written in too
+This is the order that the very first commands should be written in:

+- [ ] sgotify
+    - will start the tui
+    - this is first just because it will be the rootCmd for cobra
+    - for now just do a charm model that will display a "coming soon" msg

-- [x] sgotify help
+- [ ] sgotify help
     - formatted output with [lipgloss](https://github.com/charmbracelet/lipgloss) of all available commands and what they do

 - [ ] sgotify login